 This code takes a (partial) solution as a starting point for the search, and has three steps:

-2. If the solution is incomplete (i.e. processing didn’t terminate in the first step) find an unsolved cell (i.e. one with 2 or more possible values) with the minimum number of possible values.
+, no further action is necessary.
+If the initial solution has only one possible value for each cell, then it’s complete, and no further action is necessary. - If the solution is incomplete (i.e. processing didn’t terminate in the first step) find an unsolved cell (i.e. one with 2 or more possible values) with the minimum number of possible values.

-3. Try assigning each possible value to the cell found in step 2, and then using the resulting partial solutions as the starting points for new searches.
+- Try assigning each possible value to the cell found in step 2, and then using the resulting partial solutions as the starting points for new searches.
 Return the first successful solution, if any.

-This code uses a small helper function, first():
+This code uses a small helper function, first()

 # Return first non-false value, or False